RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 Here’s the thing: complete hair loss from male pattern balding is often permanent hair loss, given enough time.

 For most men, regrowth isn’t guaranteed.
-In fact, the primary reason to start treatment, arguably, is to prevent further hair loss, which is what most FDA-approved medications and treatment options are best at doing.
+In fact, the primary reason to start treatment, arguably, is to prevent further hair loss, which is what most FDA-approved medications and hair loss treatment options are best at doing.

 Hair damage that results from androgenetic alopecia and certain types of scarring hair loss are almost always permanent, especially if left untreated for long enough.